boblemarin/Sprite3D.js/documentation/doc.md

 	// usage #1
 	var stage = Sprite3D.stage();

-Creates an empty DIV that will be absolutely positionned in the center of the page (lef/top : 50%)
+If used without argument, creates an empty DIV that will be absolutely positionned in the center of the page (lef/top : 50%)

 	// usage #2
 	var stage = Sprite3D.stage( document.getElementById("3DContainer") );

-Transforms an HTML element into a valid container for 3D content without modifying its existing CSS properties except _perspective_, _transform_, _transformStyle_. _position_ will also be set to "relative" if "static".
+If provided an HTML element, transforms it into a valid container for 3D content without modifying its existing CSS properties except _perspective_, _transform_, _transformStyle_. _position_ will also be set to "relative" if "static".

 ###Sprite3D.create( [value] )